merazlab/robita/ccf.md

-Steps to enter in CCF
+## Steps to enter in CCF and enjoy the centeral computing facility of IIIT Allahabad

+print(hello)